 - Handle outstanding administrative issues like contract amendments

-- Provision of a project management electronic platformAnd more…
+- Oversee the provision of a project management electronic platformAnd more…

 In many cases, the formed collaborations within a Horizon Europe project are new.
-Therefore, the coordinator must act as the communication facilitator of the consortium partners, usually located in different countries (and potentially with additional projects and obligations in mind), in order to form and engage fruitful collaborative work.
+Therefore, the coordinator must act as the communication facilitator of the consortium partners, usually located in different countries (and potentially with additional projects and obligations in mind), in order to form and engage in fruitful collaborative work.

-Having said that, it is made clear that appointing a project coordinator requires a well thought strategic planning, in order to maximise the project’s resources, both of time and money.
+Having said that, it is made clear that appointing a project coordinator requires well thought strategic planning, in order to maximise the project’s resources, both of time and money.
 The coordinator has many roles, on top of being the executive administrative and financial manager.
 Researchers or scientists interested in scientific leadership, without having to deal with the administrative aspects of the coordination, can opt for having a professional coordinator on board.
 Read more on this topic in the “Horizon Europe Coordination dilemma” article.

-The distribution of roles between Administration/Finance and Science/Technology should be clarified from the start in the management strategy, and clearly explained in the submitted proposal.
+The distribution of roles between Administration/Finance and Science/Technology leadership should be clarified from the start in the management strategy, and clearly explained in the submitted proposal.
 However, this division does not mean a ‘clear cut’.
-It is imperative that the professional coordinator will understand the science on one hand, and have excellent administrative and financial management skills on the other hand, while cooperating and supporting the scientific coordinator.
+It is imperative that the professional coordinator will understand the science on one hand, and have excellent administrative and financial management skills on the other hand while cooperating and supporting the scientific coordinator.

 Understanding the scientific process and the challenges, both inherent and unexpected ones, is what makes the difference between ‘good’ project management and ‘excellent’ project management.
-The professional coordinator should not be confined to the administrative and financial issues only, but rather involved in all aspects and process of the project to ensure its success.
+The professional coordinator should not be confined to the administrative and financial issues only, but rather involved in all aspects and processes of the project to ensure its success.
 That way, the professional coordinator can provide a complete support system to the scientific leader and the research and innovation activities being performed.
-Additionally, professional coordinator allows the scientific leader to focus on the science and research activities, a time consuming and challenging task as it is, while clearing the way from non-scientific obstacles.
+Additionally, a professional coordinator allows the scientific leader to focus on the science and research activities, a time consuming and challenging task as it is, while clearing the way from non-scientific obstacles.
 This process enables the project to be focused and efficient, and thus deliver better results.